lcpz/awesome-copycats/README.rst

 Notes
 =====

-Be sure to have Lua 5.2+, Lua-lgi, and latest version of Awesome.
+Be sure to have the latest versions of Lua, Lua-lgi, and Awesome.

 Complements are provided by lain_: be sure to meet its dependencies_.